eastbayjake/google-locations/README.md

   }
 });

-locations.findPlaceDetailsWithAddress({address: '1600 Amphitheatre Pkwy, Mountain View, CA', name: 'Google', maxResults: 2}, function(err, response){
+/* The only mandatory parameter is address.
+If rankby is 'distance', name must be specified.
+If rankby is 'prominence', radius must be specified.
+If rankby is not specified, it will default to 'distance' and therefore name will be required.
+The most reliable practice is to specify both an address and name.
+If maxResults isn't specified it will default to 1.*/ locations.findPlaceDetailsWithAddress({address: '1600 Amphitheatre Pkwy, Mountain View, CA', name: 'Goo', maxResults: 2, rankby: "prominence", radius: 5000}, function(err, response){
   for (var index in response.details) {
     console.log("Potential Match: " + response.details[index].name);
     // Potential Match: Google